 Babajide A. Ogunlana DPM, FACFAS, PCWC -Chief of Podiatric Surgery at Memorial Hermann Southwest Hospital in Houston, Texas

 Surgical wounds closed with sutures or staples1 heal by primary intention.
 Wounds generated from limb salvage surgery often cannot be closed simply by sutures and follow a healing path like that of a chronic wound.
-These surgical wounds can produce large amounts of drainage which can lead to higher chance for maceration, breakdown to the surrounding skin, and even dehiscence.
-The wound dressings utilized need to not only manage the exudate but provide protection to the surrounding skin while the wound progresses through the healing cascade.
+These surgical wounds can produce large amounts of drainage which can lead to a higher chance for maceration, breakdown to the surrounding skin, and even dehiscence.
+The wound dressings utilized need to not only manage the exudate but also provide protection to the surrounding skin while the wound progresses through the healing cascade.

 Following sharp surgical debridement and wound bed preparation, the moisture management dressings were applied to the wound and multi-layer compression** was used when clinically necessary.

 Dressing change frequency varied based on drainage levels from once a week (low) to upwards of three times per week (high).
 The wounds were examined for exudate amount, quality of the wound bed/peri-wound, overall patient comfort, and ease of use.

 The advanced moisture management dressings were able to handle the varying drainage levels while still maintaining an optimal environment at the wound and peri-wound skin.

 Patients were adherent and overall wound outcomes improved with this course of treatment.

 Exudate levels managed with this moisture management dressing coupled with standard and advanced wound care treatment protocols, including serial sharp wound debridement and edema control, showed promising results in advancing wound healing in these very complex limb salvage cases.